nickyiliwang0000/h/design/design-for-developers.md

 (Image of different Fonts)

+### Serif vs. sans-Serif

+(image of serif vs sans-serif)

 It is common to use more than one font for a project.
 Like colours, designers choose a second font or even a third font to add visual variety.
 However there should be **no more than three**!
 If you have more than three fonts, the project can look messy and inconsistent.
-The typical recommendation would be to choose two fonts - a heading font and a body text font.
+The typical recommendation would be to **choose two fonts - a heading font and a body text font**.
 We call this *font pairing*.

-### Font pairing formula 🔥
+### Font pairing tips 🔥

+- Keep elaborate and unconventional fonts for headings, as headings are generally short and should be eye-catching visually.
+- Sans-serif fonts are usually recommended for body text as they are easier to read on the screen, but it's not a super hard rule, many serif fonts could work great as body text as well.
+- If your heading font is elaborate, choose a simpler body font.
+If your heading font is simpler you can choose a more interesting body font, but again keep in mind that body font needs to be legible!
+- One of the easiest way to pair fonts while keeping visual interest is to pair a serif font with a sans-serif font.
+- **Bulletproof 🔥 Tip**: Just choose a font pairing combination from [fontpair.co](https://fontpair.co/) or [ultimate google font pairings](https://www.reliablepsd.com/ultimate-google-font-pairings/) that speaks to you and your project!

 ## 4. Styling Text

+### Line Height

+### Length and spacing

+### Alignment

+### Text Hierarchy

 ## 5. Buttons

+Buttons are considered as a major and essential UI element for all sites and applications.
+They are sometimes referred to as *CTA (call to action)*, which is meant to prompt user interaction.
+Therefore, they are usually styled to bring visual attention, usually with a secondary color or accent color.

+(image of different button styles)

+Buttons comes in all varieties of different styles.
+There are no right and wrong button styles as long as you **stick to one particular style** throughout the entire project and follow these best user experience (UX) practices:

+- Buttons should have a descriptive text telling users what they are expected to happen when they click on the button.

+(image of non descriptive text vs descriptive text)

+- Buttons should have some padding space around the descriptive text so that use have enough clickable area.

+(image of space vs no space)

+- Buttons are interactive elements which means we need to ensure their pseudo states are styled.
+These include `:hover`, `:disabled` and `:active`.
+These will ensure user gets feedback from the interactivity.
+  [Play around with this codepen](https://codepen.io/susan8098/pen/YzXovOY), which button is correctly styled?

+- Lastly, if it's not a interactive button (aka. if the element doesn't do anything), don't style it like one!
+It's confusing to the users!

 ## 6. Imagery & Icons